-The title is a reference to a hit song composed in 1902 by the Americans Harry von Tilzer and Vincent Bryan that lauded a much-admired German beer of Luchow’s, Wurzburger.
-The beer is from a brewery, called Wuerzburger Hofbraeu, still going strong in northern Bavaria.
+The title is a reference to a hit song of 1902, composed by Americans Harry von Tilzer and Vincent Bryan, that lauded an admired German beer at Luchow’s, Wurzburger.
+The beer was from Wuerzburger Hofbraeu, still going strong in Bavaria.

-The beer had a cult status in America from the 1880s until the 1980s and can still be found (numerous brands), for example at the national retailer Total Wine.
+The beer had cult status in America for some 100 years from the 1880s.
+It can still be found (numerous brands), e.g. at the national chain outlet Total Wine.

 There are notable passages on beer in Leonard Jan Mitchell’s Luchow’s German Cookbook, published in 1952.
-These have historical importance and have not previously received attention by beer historians, to my knowledge.
+These have historical importance and have not previously been remarked by beer historians, to my knowledge.

 The book is sub-titled The Story and Favorite Dishes of America’s Most Famous German Restaurant.

-The sources are digitized Luchow menus, Mitchell’s book, books on the history of New York cuisine, books by H.L.
+The sources include digitized Luchow menus, Mitchell’s book, books on the history of New York cuisine, books by H.L.
 Mencken on literary personages and beer (sample statement: Luchow’s is a “citadel of pilsner”).
 Also reviewed were various websites, blogs, and newspaper and magazine articles.